alanjose10/demo/README.md

 just some fucking updates

-Some more changes, on a branch
+I hope this is not a problem